 - Without the ability to use face-to-face contact to build relationships, it’s easy for salespeople to try and rush things through – proposing solutions before they have built value or understood the whole buying process.
 The temptation is to move to a more transactional sales approach and offer discounts to try and close a sale.

-- Prospects behave differently in a virtual setting.
+- People behave differently in a virtual setting.
 They don’t engage in the same way and are more easily distracted.
 Indeed, there is a whole different skill set required to run an effective virtual sales call.

 - As a result of all of this, we have seen sales forecasts slipping, sales leadership coming under pressure and salespeople becoming frustrated…